salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 ## Drawbacks

-A potential (non-verified) drawback is that existing components may experience a slight performance degradation due to the fact that mixed mode requires logic-forking whenever a Shadow DOM API is invoked.
+A potential (non-verified) drawback is that existing components may experience a slight performance degradation due to the fact that mixed mode may require some logic-forking.

 ## Alternatives